CodePurble/linked-list/README.md

     ```bash
     cd linked-list
     chmod +x setup.sh
-    ./setup.sh test
+    ./setup.sh example
     ```
-    Also check out the `test.c` file after this to see what's happening
+    Also check out the `example.c` file after this to see what's happening

 ## How does it work??
 Here, each element of the list is called a _node_.
 A node is defined by the following structure-